controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 ```
 cmd /c ctm run "$(FULL_CURRENT_PATH)" -i -e workbench
 ```
-* After completion it will open a browser with the Workbench web interface to monitor the execution.
+* It will open a browser with the Workbench web interface to monitor the execution

 ### Test Deploy Descriptor
 ```